• Skip to main content

 Optional Homemade Whipped Topping

-1. In a medium bowl add the cream and beat with an electric hand mixer on high speed for 1-2 minutes
+1. In a medium bowl, add the cream and beat with an electric hand mixer on high speed for 1-2 minutes

-2. Slowly add in the sugar and vanilla paste while continuing to beat until soft peaks form, about 1-2 minutes.
+2. Slowly add the sugar and vanilla paste while continuing to beat until soft peaks form, about 1-2 minutes.

 Here is the full post on how to make homemade whipped cream.